Stop me if you’ve heard this before: A frustrated developer is fed up with their manager making bad decisions and focusing on the wrong things.

 2. Take advantage of overlapping time zone hours

 Working across different time zones can hinder effective communication amongst all team members.
-Consider planning recurring team meetings and urgent meetings during overlapping time zone hours for the highest rate of attendance.
+Consider planning recurring team meetings and urgent meetings during overlapping time zone hours for the highest attendance rate.

-Creating a well-organized schedule that’s planned in advance can positively influence your team’s efficiency while reducing a need to contact team members outside of their regular working hours.
+Creating a well-organized schedule that’s planned in advance can positively influence your team’s efficiency while reducing the need to contact team members outside of their regular working hours.